 While most death benefits are paid in a lump sum, knowing you have options is good.

-It’s far better than having to rely on a GoFundMe life insurance campaign.
+It’s far better than relying on a GoFundMe life insurance campaign.

-Also, you need to check the policy for any life insurance riders that may be part of the policy.
+You should also check the policy for any life insurance riders that may be included.

 The reason is that additional benefits/options may be available to you.

-At RiskQuoter, we term policies with durations from 1 to 40-year terms.
+At RiskQuoter, we offer term policies with durations from 1 to 40-year terms.